Electron: Conductivity

 Because of collisions between electrons and atoms, the drift velocity of electrons in a conductor is on the order of millimeters per second.
 However, the speed at which a change of current at one point in the material causes changes in currents in other parts of the material, the velocity of propagation, is typically about 75% of light speed.
 This occurs because electrical signals propagate as a wave, with the velocity dependent on the dielectric constant of the material.

 Metals make relatively good conductors of heat, primarily because the delocalized electrons are free to transport thermal energy between atoms.
 However, unlike electrical conductivity, the thermal conductivity of a metal is nearly independent of temperature.
 This is expressed mathematically by the Wiedemann–Franz law, which states that the ratio of thermal conductivity to the electrical conductivity is proportional to the temperature.
 The thermal disorder in the metallic lattice increases the electrical resistivity of the material, producing a temperature dependence for electric current.

 When cooled below a point called the critical temperature, materials can undergo a phase transition in which they lose all resistivity to electric current, in a process known as superconductivity.
 In BCS theory, pairs of electrons called Cooper pairs have their motion coupled to nearby matter via lattice vibrations called phonons, thereby avoiding the collisions with atoms that normally create electrical resistance.
 (Cooper pairs have a radius of roughly 100 nm, so they can overlap each other.)
 However, the mechanism by which higher temperature superconductors operate remains uncertain.

 Electrons inside conducting solids, which are quasi-particles themselves, when tightly confined at temperatures close to absolute zero, behave as though they had split into three other quasiparticles: spinons, orbitons and holons.
 The former carries spin and magnetic moment, the next carries its orbital location while the latter electrical charge.

-Motion and energy
+Relativistic effects

 According to Einstein's theory of special relativity, as an electron's speed approaches the speed of light, from an observer's point of view its relativistic mass increases, thereby making it more and more difficult to accelerate it from within the observer's frame of reference.
 The speed of an electron can approach, but never reach, the speed of light in vacuum, c.
 However, when relativistic electrons—that is, electrons moving at a speed close to c—are injected into a dielectric medium such as water, where the local speed of light is significantly less than c, the electrons temporarily travel faster than light in the medium.
 As they interact with the medium, they generate a faint light called Cherenkov radiation.